fioriandrea/yala/README.md

 # yala

-A statically typed, garbage collected and virtual machine based programming language developed for a university project.
+A statically typed, virtual machine based programming language developed for a university project.